-I am not going to dictate to you how small your crumb can be because this is all about personal preference in terms of what you feel comfortable to sew a seam into and connect with other scraps of fabric.
+I am not going to dictate to you how small your crumb can be because this is all about personal preference in terms of what you feel comfortable sewing a seam into and connecting with other scraps of fabric.

 However, typically a crumb is smaller than 2.5″ square and for most people will be at least 1″ wide (I have used smaller though!)